adfaure/adfaure.github.io/content/publications/_index.md

 ## Topic of interest

-My current research activities focus on job management on scheduling for HPC systems.
+My current research activities focus on Artificial Intelligence in Healhcare Context and on Ethics of Algorithms

-- Resources and Job Management System
+- Machine Learning
-- Parallel Job Scheduling
+- Health Information System
-- Simulation and Modelisation
+- Responsible AI
-- Reproducibility
+- Transparent Algorithms